BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 6. **User Data and Privacy**: MetaEdit Plus does not collect personal information.
 Any data shared during the support process will be handled according to the author's privacy policy.

-By downloading, installing, or using MetaEdit Plus, you acknowledge that you have read and understood this copyright notice and agree to abide by its terms and conditions.
-Failure to comply with these terms may result in legal action and the revocation of your rights to use MetaEdit Plus.
+By using MetaEdit Plus - Smart Tag Editor, you agree to these terms and conditions.
+Failure to comply may result in legal action and revocation of your rights to use the software.
+For full details on licensing terms and further information, please refer to the [LICENSE](https://github.com/BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/blob/main/LICENSE) file.

 # Screenshots
 If you want to see how MetaEdit Plus looks before downloading, check out the screenshots below.
 The images illustrate the tagging process in step by step.
 From the initial startup screen to adding tags for your files, these screenshots guide you through the entire process.